beeeeeeep/AniScraper/README.md

 python main.py
 ```
 This runs a loop which fetches the PTW list every 10 minutes by default.

-## Configuration

-`config.py` contains parameters to control file, indexing and other configuration preferences.
-Modify this file then restart the command to apply.

 ## Extensibility
 This tool offers extensibility to allow use of other PTW lists, indexers and torrent clients.
 Implementations of these are declared in `implementations`.
 Which implementation is used is defined in `config.py` - this should be set as a string containing name of the python module.
 If you would like to extend these yourself, read on.